Bianca129/Mago_Bio_Solutions/README.md

     </td>
     <td align="center" width="33%" style="vertical-align: top; height: 300px;">
       <img src="Demo Images/1_2 - List Devices Filter.jpg" alt="Filter list with devices" style="width: 100%; max-width: 200px;"><br>
-        <em>The whole list of devices is filtered and only showing the devices which has an error</em>
+        <em>The whole list of devices is filtered and it's only showing the devices which has an error.
+Here only one device.</em>
     </td>
   </tr>
   <tr>